demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandardV3/README.md

 ### cbd-get-alert-details

 ***
-Get details about the events that led to an alert by its ID.
-This includes retrieving metadata around the alert as well as a list of all the events associated with the alert.
-Only API keys of type “API” can call the alerts API.
+Gets alert details according to alert ID, including alert metadata and a list of all events associated with the alert.
+Only API keys of type “API” can call the alert API.

 #### Base Command